China Factory Tour

 What to check for each certificate:

 What this catches: Expired certificates.
 Certificates belonging to different companies.
 Certificates that cover different product categories than what you are ordering.
 Fabricated certificates.
+Our virtual factory audit guide covers the certification verification process in detail.

 Step 3: Address Verification